promhippie/github_exporter/docs/partials/envvars.md

 : Installation ID for the GitHub app, defaults to `0`

 GITHUB_EXPORTER_PRIVATE_KEY
-: Private key for the GitHub app, path or base64-encoded
+: Private key for the GitHub app, also supports file:// and base64://

 GITHUB_EXPORTER_BASE_URL
 : URL to access the GitHub Enterprise API